OctopusDeploy/blog/blog/2019-09/databases-with-blue-green-deployments/index.md

 The backfill script is not included at all, it is run after the deployment to help populate the new `CustomerFullName` column.
 In fact, that script doesn't need to run until the code needs to be changed to remove the `CustomerFirstName` and `CustomerLastName` columns.

-Before ending this post I do want to point out blue-green deployments are not for every application.
+Before ending this post I do want to point out blue/green deployments are not for every application.
 It requires the right alignment of architecture, infrastructure, and tooling.
-If you are considering blue-green deployments, take a feature with a database change and walk through what it would take to implement that using a blue-green deployment strategy.
+If you are considering blue/green deployments, take a feature with a database change and walk through what it would take to implement that using a blue/green deployment strategy.
 Do you have to change anything in your application's architecture?
 Is the necessary infrastructure, such as a load balancer and additional VMs, in place?
-Can your CI/CD tool support blue-green deployments?
+Can your CI/CD tool support blue/green deployments?

-In terms of time, the initial cost to do blue-green deployments can be high.
+In terms of time, the initial cost to do blue/green deployments can be high.
 That cost is worth it when it is possible to deploy a change in the middle of the day.
 Being able to do that opens up so many different possibilities.
-Soon the conversation will move from "how can I deploy in the middle of the day" to "with blue-green deployments in place, now what can I do?"
+Soon the conversation will move from "how can I deploy in the middle of the day" to "with blue/green deployments in place, now what can I do?"
 Blue-green Deployments, or seamless daytime deployments, feels like it is the end of the CI/CD journey.
 I'd argue that it is just the beginning.

 Until next time, Happy Deployments!